 ESRC PhD Studentships 2024/25

 There are two types of PhD studentship available from the SGSSS – Supervisor led projects and Student led projects (Open competition).

-In the Supervisor led competition, students are recruited to defined PhD projects and the SGSSS will advertise all available Supervisor led PhD projects from early March each year.
+In the Supervisor led competition, students are recruited to a defined PhD project and the SGSSS will advertise all available Supervisor led PhD projects from early March each year.

 In the Student led Open Competition, you propose a project which can be supervised by the University of Edinburgh.
 To be considered for this funding, you will first need to secure an offer to study a University of Edinburgh PhD in 2024/25, no later than January 11th 2024.
 You must also secure an SGSSS funding nomination from the University.
 Full details of the application process are listed below.